zeppe-lin/trinity-gtk-theme/README.md

     - Theme: [Trinity](https://www.pling.com/p/1318110/)
     - Author: Christian Medel (Elbullazul)

-    GTK-3.0 migration using Azurra Framework and some components from iOS, Blackout and System 4 themes.
+    GTK-3.0 migration of `trinity_green` using Azurra Framework and some components from iOS, Blackout and System 4 themes.

 REQUIREMENTS